-If you use one of our premium credit cards, NAB Rewards Platinum Card or flybuys Rewards credit card, you can also get complimentary travel insurance (the insurer is QBE Insurance (Australia) Limited).
+If you use one of our premium credit cards, NAB Rewards Signature Card, NAB Rewards Platinum Card, NAB Qantas Rewards Signature Card or flybuys Rewards credit card, you can also get complimentary travel insurance (the insurer is QBE Insurance (Australia) Limited).

 To qualify, all you have to do is spend just $500 on your accommodation or transport expenses (flights, trains, bus, or ship tickets) on your credit card before commencing your trip.
-You can find out more information on this in our NAB Card Insurance Policy Information Booklet.
+You can find out more information on this in our NAB Card Insurance Policy Information Booklet (PDF, 404KB).

 Also when you put your everyday purchases on your NAB Rewards Card(s), NAB Velocity Rewards Card(s), NAB Qantas Rewards Card(s) or NAB flybuys Rewards Card and start earning points, you can then use these points for a choice of Travel rewards with your rewards program!